allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 5. When chosen, that option will give the ability to offset the Sub Event’s start or end time from the parent’s \(Mission\) start or end time.

-6. It also al ows a duration for the sub event to be chosen by selecting a duration time from the drop down \(e.g., 15 minutes\).
+6. It also allows a duration for the sub event to be chosen by selecting a duration time from the drop down \(e.g., 15 minutes\).

 7. If the parent’s start or end time is modified, the Sub Event start and end times will be recalculated.